nicholaswilde/frame-fi/docs/software.md

 ## :books: Libraries

+- [me-no-dev/ESPAsyncWebServer][19]: An asynchronous web server library for ESP8266 and ESP32.
+- [me-no-dev/AsyncTCP][20]: A library that provides an asynchronous TCP API for ESP8266 and ESP32.
 - [bblanchon/ArduinoJson][6]: A C++ JSON library for Arduino and IoT (Internet of Things).
 - [knolleary/PubSubClient][7]: A client library for MQTT.